doublesecretagency/craft-smartmap/smartmap/README.md

 ## Documentation

-All documentation can be found at [Craft Plus](https://craftpl.us/plugins/smart-map/docs/).
+All documentation can be found at [doublesecretagency.com](https://www.doublesecretagency.com/plugins/smart-map/docs).

 ## Requirements